Winter Sale : £25,000 Discount on Buy-to-Let Properties | Valid Until 31st January 2025

 When it comes to comparing house prices in UK cities, Manchester offers a bit of a sweet spot.
 The average home here sits around £231,000, which is far more reasonable than London’s eye-watering £723,707.
 Even Bristol, at £400,520, feels steep in comparison.

 Places like Liverpool and Leeds do come in slightly lower, at £219,235 and £266,917, respectively, but Manchester strikes a nice balance.
+The Greater Manchester region is experiencing a property boom, driven by ongoing regeneration and infrastructural improvements.
 It’s more affordable while still being an attractive spot for both experienced and first-time property investors looking for that potential mix of growth and affordability.

 House price statistics